connyrehbein/angular-bp-threejs/README.md

 The different branches each contain another example.

-### fruit selection example
+### threejs example

-The master branch contains a fruit selection/shopping example with a angular-bootstrap typeahead and panels.
+The master branch contains a moving 3d cube example, implemented with angular and threejs.

-The logic is stored in a Fruit model and FruitManager (factories).
+The scene logic is stored in app/logic/ThreeJSEngine (factory).

-The search and selection view are capsulated in separate components as directives with their respective controllers, views and styles.
+The menu and header are separate components with the respective files under components/componentname

+The threejs code is based on and explained at the :  [threejs getting started section](http://threejs.org/docs/index.html#Manual/Introduction/Creating_a_scene)

 ### Installing